-Alarm Activation Type
+Alarm Activation Type Selecting:

-1 - 4 Toggles the selected camera between Contact Closure, Contact Open, Logic Low, or Logic High, triggering the alarm.
+1 - 4 Toggles the selected camera between Contact Closure, Contact Open, Logic Low, or Logic High.

 In many applications the switch contact connection is between the alarm input pin and the chassis or signal ground.
-In the MX4m the contact connection can be between either the ground (alarm connector pin 15) or the +5V (alarm connector pin 13).
-In some alarming devices this is not a metallic switch contact but rather a solid state device that grounds (Logic Low) the input as a normal condition or as an alarm condition.
+In the SX4m the contact connection can be between either the ground (alarm connector pin 15) or the +5V (alarm connector pin 13).
+In some alarming devices this is not a metallic switch contact but rather a solid state device that grounds (logic low) the input as a normal condition or as an alarm condition.
+The four activation modes are provided to simplify connection to most alarm sources.
+(The factory default alarm activation type is "Contact Closure").

 Set Alarm Activation Type